- About this set of principles

 Be honest with yourself and others.

-There are those who add value and those who take it away, forget about the latter.
+There are those who add value and those who take it away, forget those in the second group.

 Show your love to the people you love.